Saint Seiya (TV series): Production and release

-An anime adaptation of Saint Seiya was first proposed in June 1986 three months before the first manga volume was published.
+An anime adaptation of Saint Seiya was first proposed in June 1986, three months before the first manga volume was published.
 After Toei Animation started a partnership with TV Asahi, they looked for sponsors.
 Bandai got interested in selling the Saint Cloths as merchandise so it began development.
 TV Asahi producer Masayoshi Kawata thought that Saint Seiya was the perfect fit for the "hero show" they were looking for.
 By July of that same year, screenwriter Takao Koyama had written the first episode scheduled to be broadcast in October.
 Since an episode adapts several chapters the anime goes faster than the manga, which led the TV series staff to create some original stories to fill the gap.
 The animation staff deliberately designed protagonist Seiya as a more simplistic character compared to other leads.
 His signature techniques were animated by depicting the Pegasus constellation across the background while Seiya executed a minimal, almost static preparatory movement.
 This created a striking contrast between the surprising speed of the attack and Seiya's own perceived stillness.
 Significant effort was also devoted to animating the Cloths, employing multiple shading techniques to achieve a realistic appearance.
 Kurumada expressed mixed feelings with the adaptation: while pleased with its expanded reach, he likened the process to "giving [his] daughter away in marriage."
 He praised the sound design, noting its superiority over written onomatopoeia.

 The series was broadcast on TV Asahi and its affiliates from October 11, 1986, to April 1, 1989.
 It was directed first by Kōzō Morishita (episodes 1–73) and then by Kazuhito Kikuchi (episodes 74–114).
 The character designers and aestheticists were Shingo Araki and Michi Himeno, and Seiji Yokoyama composed the series' music.
 Following Kurumada's storylines from the manga closely, series composition was done by Koyama from episodes 1–73 and Yoshiyuki Suga from episodes 74–114.
 The series has three main parts: Sanctuary (episodes 1–73), Asgard—an anime original story arc (episodes 74–99), and Poseidon (episodes 100–114).
-The series was cancelled and left unfinished, with the final story arc of the manga not animated until it was adapted into an original video animation series in 2002.
+The series was cancelled and left unfinished, with the final story arc of the manga not animated until it was adapted into an original video animation series, titled Saint Seiya: The Hades Chapter, which premiered in 2002.
 The entire series was later released on two Blu-ray box sets on June 20 and September 24, 2014.
 It was re-broadcast on TV Asahi in 2015.